 Just as the rates for life insurance vary based on your specific situation, you may be relieved to know that there is no one-size-fits-all approach to the kind of policy you can acquire.
 How much you invest and how much coverage you attain are up to you.
 You can customize your policy to your budget and your lifestyle.

-If you are able to really pump up your policy, feel free to take on a more ambitious premium.
+If you are able to pump up your policy, feel free to take on a more ambitious premium.
 However, if you don’t have the means, be careful not to over-invest in your policy.
-You’re better off with even a modest plan than none at all, and if you turn your life insurance into too much of a burden, your perspective on its merits may sour over time.
+It’s better to have a modest plan than none at all.

 Take it slow with a term life insurance plan and amp it up once you’re comfortable.
 Just be sure to leave the option open to convert your policy into whole life insurance, which offers an entirely different set of benefits.